blindman67/ColorGroover/README.md

 Files prefixed with MS (for Mark Spronck) are intended for use with Groover Utilities Linker and have linker directives that can be ignored.

-Including the file MSColours.js will create a Local scoped object called Colour that will give access to all the functionality.
+Including the file MSColors.js will create a Local scoped object called Color that will give access to all the functionality.

 Soon to come will be full set.
-Colours.js, Color.js and MSColours.js, MSColor.js.
+Colors.js, color.js and MSColors.js, MScolor.js.

 ### To use.
 ```
 // sets the output colour format to HEX eg "#FFFFFF"
-Colour.setDefaultOutFormat("HEX");
+color.setDefaultOutFormat("HEX");
-col = Colour.toDefault("red"); // returns a "#FF0000"
+col = color.toDefault("red"); // returns a "#FF0000"
-col = Colour.toDefault("Red"); // returns a "#FF0000"
+col = color.toDefault("Red"); // returns a "#FF0000"
-col = Colour.toDefault([0,0,255]); // returns a "#0000FF"
+col = color.toDefault([0,0,255]); // returns a "#0000FF"
-col = Colour.toDefault("rgba(0,255,0,1)"); // returns a "#00FF00"
+col = color.toDefault("rgba(0,255,0,1)"); // returns a "#00FF00"
 ```

 Getting formats.
 ```
-Colour.formats // holds all the default out formats that can be used.
+color.formats // holds all the default out formats that can be used.
 ```

 ### List of out formats.